HerodotusDev/hdp-module-template/README.md

 # HDP Module Template

-This public template provides a quick start for developing custom modules with the HDP (Herodotus Data Processor).
+This template provides a quick start for developing custom modules with the HDP (Herodotus Data Processor).
 For more information, refer to the [HDP Documentation](https://docs.herodotus.dev/herodotus-docs/developers/data-processor).

 ## Versions